Qinti/nazca/README.md

     };
 };
 ```
-It is not recommended to mix raw css and nazca, but in case nazca does not have some feature required by you, please
+It is not recommended to mix raw css and nazca, but in case nazca does not have some feature you require, please
 create an issue on github and while it is going to be implemented, include your custom CSS like this.